-Regina S. Owens, Ed.
-D., is an internationally recognized presenter and practitioner who specializes in creating a culture of interdependence and collaboration while utilizing systems thinking.
+Regina Stephens Owens, EdD, is an internationally recognized presenter and practitioner who specializes in creating a culture of interdependence and collaboration while utilizing systems thinking.
 With innovative solutions and emerging technologies, she coaches and supports teachers and leaders in transforming culture and community utilizing the Professional Learning Community philosophy.
 Regina has published works in support of Response to Intervention in the brick-and-mortar as well as virtual-learning spaces.
 In addition, she has written articles on designing inspirational cultures that promote developing intentional experiences ensuring students and adults learn.

 As a former teacher, campus principal, and district administrator of curriculum and instruction, Regina is a passionate and empathetic educator who has served in rural and urban schools, guiding their transformation processes, resulting in local, state, and national recognition.
 She served as the principal of innovative schools including Spring Virtual School and Early College Academy, both operating under the professional learning community philosophy and ensuring high levels of learning for all.
 The Virtual School, one of the first online professional learning communities, brought together her life’s work of connecting passion-driven learning and global competencies to the work of the real world.

 Today, she serves as an educational presenter, executive coach, and motivational speaker.
 Regina is an inspirational educational leader who believes in the “Genius of And,” educating both the head and the heart.
 Sharing knowledge and supporting educators and leaders fuels her work, as she inspires them to discover who they are, value others, and advance humanity.